rust-unofficial/too-many-lists/text/fifth-layout.md

 I'm going a bit faster with the impl details now since we should be pretty comfortable with this sort of thing.
 Not that you should necessarily expect to produce this code on the first try.
-I'm just skipping over some of the trail-and-error we've had to deal with before.
+I'm just skipping over some of the trial-and-error we've had to deal with before.
 I actually made a ton of mistakes writing this code that I'm not showing.
 You can only see me leave off a `mut` or `;` so many times before it stops being instructive.
 Don't worry, we'll see plenty of *other* error messages!